Soil testing can improve garden, save money

-“This is what a soil sample bag looks like,” says Annette MaCoy of the Cumberland County office of Penn State Extension, holding up a white plastic pouch.
+“This is what a soil sample bag looks like,” Annette MaCoy of the Cumberland County office of Penn State Extension said while holding up a white plastic pouch.
 “It has a bag for collecting the soil and a list of instructions.”

-“It can really be a savings of time and money,” adds MaCoy.
-“As an example, people often need to add lime to their lawn to bring the pH up.
-But you can’t really tell by looking at your lawn what the pH is.
+“It can really be a savings of time and money,” MaCoy said.
+“As an example, people often need to add lime to their lawn to bring the pH up, but you can’t really tell by looking at your lawn what the pH is.
 If your soil is good, there is no need to spend money and time on applying the lime or other products.”

 When collecting a soil sample, MaCoy stresses the importance of gathering dirt from more than one location within the test area.
 By combining the various small samples, a test will be more representative and provide a more precise analysis.